Maximilian Kolbe: World War I

-Ordination
+Priesthood

 In 1918, Kolbe was ordained a priest.
-In July 1919, he returned to Poland, which was newly independent.
-He was active in promoting the veneration of the Immaculate Virgin Mary.
-He was strongly opposed to leftist – in particular, communist – movements.
+In July 1919, after the end of World War I, he returned to Poland to teach at the Kraków Seminary.
+The Second Polish Republic had won its independence from the Russian Republic in 1918.
+While in Kraków, Kolbe was active in promoting the veneration of the Immaculate Virgin Mary.
+He was strongly opposed to socialist and communist movements that had surfaced in Poland after the war.

-From 1919 to 1922, he taught at the Kraków Seminary.
-Around that time, as well as earlier in Rome, he suffered from tuberculosis, which forced him to take a lengthy leave of absence from his teaching duties.
-In those pre-antibiotic times, tuberculosis was generally considered fatal, with rest and good nutrition the best treatment.
+In 1922, a recurrence of tuberculosis forced Kolbe to leave the seminary.

-In January 1922, Kolbe founded the monthly periodical Rycerz Niepokalanej (Knight of the Immaculata), a devotional publication based on French Le Messager du Coeur de Jesus (Messenger of the Heart of Jesus).
-From 1922 to 1926, he operated a religious publishing press in Grodno.
+In January 1922, Kolbe founded the monthly periodical Rycerz Niepokalanej (Knight of the Immaculata), a devotional publication based on the French Le Messager du Coeur de Jesus (Messenger of the Heart of Jesus).
+From 1922 to 1926, he operated a religious publishing press in Grodno in present-day Belarus.
 As his activities grew in scope, in 1927 he founded a new Conventual Franciscan monastery at Niepokalanów near Warsaw.
 It became a major religious publishing centre.
 A junior seminary was opened there two years later.

 Missionary work in Asia

-Between 1930 and 1936, Kolbe undertook a series of missions to East Asia.
-He arrived first in Shanghai, China, but failed to gather a following there.
-Next he moved to Japan, where by 1931 he had founded a Franciscan monastery, Mugenzai no Sono, on the outskirts of Nagasaki.